terrychan0619/springboot-weedfs-demo/README.md

 # springboot-weedfs-demo

-upload file to the seaweedfs server
+using java upload file to the seaweedfs server